PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v1.0.1
+# vanillaSelectBox v1.0.2

 npm i vanillaselectbox

-## vanillaSelectBox : v1.01 : Removing useless code line 550,551 issue 71 by chchch
+## vanillaSelectBox : v1.02 : Adding 2 new options "itemsSeparator" to change the default "," item separator showing in the button and translations.item to show the item in singular if there is only one.

 ## New : Possibility to change the dropdown tree and change the remote search function